CrazyTeaMajor/zhitao-cheng.github.io/_pages/about.md

 I'm interested in *Computer vision*, *Time series analysis*, and *Natural language processing* for Computer Science (CS), while in *Random Matrix Theory*, *Chaos Theory*, and *Nonlinear System* for Mathematics (MA).
 I'm also fond of *Traditional Algorithm* about *Game Theory*, and *Number Theory* since I was a member of UESTC ACM-ICPC team.

-I'm looking for PhD offer in CS, EECS, DS, CSC or MA for 2025 Fall.
+I'm looking for PhD offer in CS, EECS, DS, CSC or MA for 2025 Fall (mainly for AI and AI4SCI).

 Honors
 ====
-- 2024.7 Honorary research in School of Mathematical Sciences at UESTC (2024) (Top 2 undergraduates in School of Mathematical Sciences at UESTC)
+- 2024.7 Honorary research student in School of Mathematical Sciences at UESTC (2024) (Top 2 undergraduates in School of Mathematical Sciences at UESTC)
 - 2024.7 Outstanding undergraduate graduate of Sichuan province (2024) (Top 2 undergraduates in School of Mathematical Sciences at UESTC)
 - 2023.12 The Award Nomination of Most Outstanding Students Award of UESTC (2023) (Top 20 undergraduates in UESTC)
 - 2023.10 Excellent Student Scholarship in School of Mathematical Sciences at UESTC (2023) (top 1%)